Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 ///// ============ Change Log ============ /////

+October 8th 2022 v1.61a

+- Added mouse over popup Overcast Table in the roll output for Spell cast rolls next the "SL Effect".
+- Fixed Aethyric Attunement and Wizard robes +SL not adding to Channelling roll when rolled from the Skill Tab.
+- Fixed Furious Assault +SL not adding to the final result in the roll outcome when initiated from the Furious Assault roll template mini button.

 September 24th 2022 v1.61

 - Updated Armor Tab - There is now 3 (Light/Medium/Heavy) Equip/unequip buttons at the top of the tab.
 This allows quicker equiping and unequiping of armor for players.
 Also all Equip/Unequip and Worn/Unworn actions in this tab now automatally activate or disable the corresponding armor penatlies.